Environmental, Social and Governance

 Community Giving

-CRC’s Community Giving Goal exceeds many of our sector peers on a donation per revenue basis and further gives back to our local California communities where we produce low carbon intensity fuel and develop carbon management initiatives.
-Since 2015, CRC has provided more than $18 million in cumulative contributions to local non-profits and organizations, and we are proud to continue investing in our communities where we live and work.
+CRC’s Community Giving Goal exceeds many of our sector peers on a donation per revenue basis and further gives back to local California communities where we produce local, responsibly produced energy and develop carbon management initiatives.
+Since 2015, CRC has provided nearly $17 million in cumulative contributions to local non-profits and organizations, and we are proud to continue investing in our communities where we live and work.
 Strong communities underwrite safe local production of fuel that is critical to California’s energy security and meeting the state’s GHG goals.
 A 100% California “field-to-fuel” strategy displaces foreign sources of fuel that have higher carbon intensity than local production, do not benefit local communities and do not meet California’s world-leading safety, labor, human rights and environmental standards.

 • Outline of a mountain with a flag at the top